hsreekumar/Data_capstone/Readme.md

 - Re-training might be required when the prediction is not working as expected for latest news or a different source of news.
 Retraining involves running sagemaker pipeline against a new dataset saved in S3
 - As long as the newly trained image is in the same S3 location as before, lambda function can be redeployed, without having to redeploy, api-gateway or streamlit app for the changes to take effect

+## **Future Work: Enhancing Model Performance and Scalability**

+In the current setup, SageMaker is configured with ml.m5.4xlarge instances for processing and ml.p3.2xlarge instances for training, each with a single instance, along with a limit of 10 hyperparameter tuning jobs.
+To further enhance model performance, scaling up to more powerful instance types or increasing the number of hyperparameter tuning jobs could improve accuracy.
+While BERT is currently the model used for sentiment analysis, exploring alternative models such as RoBERTa, GPT, or DistilBERT could provide further improvements in accuracy and efficiency.
+This expansion of resources and experimentation with different architectures would likely lead to more robust results for large-scale sentiment analysis tasks.